athack-ctf/chall2025-tldr-too-long-didnt-read/solution/README.md

 - To access the account, you only need to guess the first valid password character (which is a `k`).

 ## Real-world inspiration
-This challenge is based on the [Okta bcrypt Security Incident](https://www.nodejs-security.com/blog/okta-bcrypt-security-incident-bun-nodejs).
+This challenge took inspirations from the [Okta bcrypt Security Incident](https://www.nodejs-security.com/blog/okta-bcrypt-security-incident-bun-nodejs).